August 11 – 18, 2021

-2017 Trip: August 19 – 26: Looking for a spectacular way to explore the exquisite scenery of northeast Oregon?
+(Full for 2021, Contact Us to discuss other possible dates) Looking for a spectacular way to explore the exquisite scenery of northeast Oregon?
 Join Winding Waters and Del Sol Wilderness Adventures on this 8 day Paddles to Saddles adventure into 2 of North America’s most beautiful and remote regions.
-Raft through Hells Canyon, the deepest river canyon in North America, then ride horseback and hike through the Eagle Cap Wilderness Area, home to some of the highest peaks in Oregon.
-A true adventurer’s trip, suitable for all ability-levels.
+Raft for 4 days through Hells Canyon, the deepest river canyon in North America, then horseback ride and hike through the Eagle Cap Wilderness Area, home to some of the highest peaks in Oregon.
+A true adventurer’s vacation, suitable for all ability-levels ages 12 and up.

 |Youth (18 & under)||$2225|